16 mm film: Production evolution

 The silent 16 mm format was initially aimed at the home enthusiast, but by the 1930s it had begun to make inroads into the educational market.
 The addition of optical sound tracks and, most notably, Kodachrome in 1935, gave an enormous boost to its popularity.
-The format was used extensively during World War II, and there was a huge expansion of 16 mm professional filmmaking in the post-war years.
+The format was used extensively during World War II (To the Shores of Iwo Jima), and there was a huge expansion of 16 mm professional filmmaking in the post-war years.
 Films for government, business, medical and industrial clients created a large network of 16 mm professional filmmakers and related service industries in the 1950s and 1960s.
 The advent of television production also enhanced the use of 16 mm film, initially for its advantage of cost and portability over 35 mm.
 At first used as a news-gathering format, the 16 mm format was also used to create television programming shot outside the confines of the more rigid television studio production sets.
 The home movie market gradually switched to the even less expensive 8 mm and Super 8 mm film formats.

 16 mm, using light cameras, was extensively used for television production in many countries before portable video cameras appeared.
 In Britain, the BBC's Ealing-based film department made significant use of 16mm film and, during its peak, employed over 50 film crews.
 Throughout much of the 1960s–1990s period, these crews made use of cameras such as the Arriflex ST and Eclair NPR in combination with quarter-inch sound recorders, such as the Nagra III.
 Using these professional tools, film department crews would work on some of the most significant programmes produced by the BBC, including Man Alive, Panorama and Chronicle.
 Usually made up of five people, these small crews were able to work incredibly efficiently and, even in hostile environments, were able to film an entire programme with a shooting ratio of less than 5:1.

 Beginning in the 1950s, news organizations and documentarians in the United States frequently shot on portable Auricon and, later, CP-16 cameras that were self-blimped and had the ability to record sound directly on film.
 The introduction of magnetic striped film further improved sound fidelity.

 Replacing analog video devices, digital video has made significant inroads in television production use.
 Nevertheless, 16 mm is still in use in its Super 16 ratio (see below) for productions seeking its specific look.